OWASP/threat-dragon/docs/development/testing/adhoc.md

 in an ad-hoc way which is not part of the unit and end-to-end tests.

 ## Back-end server
-The web application express server can be run locally using command `pnpm start:server` from the top level directory.
+The web application express server can be run locally using command `npm run start:server` from the top level directory.
 The server will need access to environment variables as shown in [environment setup]({{ 'development/environment.html' | relative_url }}).

 When running locally it may be that HTTPS certificates are not present; consider using these environment variables: